rockettheme/docs/Docs/joomla/extensions/rokgallery/INDEX.md

 RokBox
 -----
 We recommend downloading and installing [RokBox][rokbox] in addition to RokGallery.
 RokBox is a useful companion extension to RokGallery which enables you to make media files available to visitors in an elegant frame without having to leave the page to do so.
-By linking a RokGallery module to RokBox, you'll be able to present images in a way that goes beyond what RokGallery alone can offer.
+By linking a RokGallery module to RokBox, you will be able to present images in a way that goes beyond what RokGallery alone can offer.

 In addition, RokBox gives you more media options for other areas of your site apart from RokGallery.